sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 player:tell(message2) ;
 ```

-This sort of human-readable stuff that makes up the program is usually called the _source code_, not an important detail but if you're curious as to why [read this](#CompiledInterpreted).
+This sort of human-readable stuff that makes up the program is usually called the
+_source code_.
+For more background, see “Source Code: Compiled and Interpreted
+Programs” later in this guide.

 If you open up the source code for a program in an editor, you see a bunch of words, punctuation and _whitespace_ (whitespace is spaces, tabs, or carriage returns/newlines, basically any character in the source that doesn't produce a visible letter, number or punctuation, but instead just changes the location of other characters).